OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendline.Forward2.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example sets the number of units that the trendline for the first chart in the active document extends forward and backward.
-You should run the example on a 2-D column chart that contains a single series that has a trendline.
+You should run the example on a 2D column chart that contains a single series that has a trendline.